How to Estimate Software Development Project

 Construction requires large amounts of planning so cost evaluation is crucial.
 This evaluation has two categories.
 The first one covers the construction process itself, equipment, labor, and materials.
 The second includes maintenance, utilities, land rent, and other recurring payments.
 It also has to be flexible.
 There are contingencies that have to be accounted for, such as environmental changes, labor cost fluctuations, and much more.

 The industries may be different, but the core process is quite similar.
 Nobody wants overruns, and everybody actively tries to eliminate them through accurate planning.

 There are a number of software solutions used for estimation.
 While they won’t do the entire work for you, they will make it easier:

 - GitLab, Jira, and other Agile task management services can be used for this purpose.
 Time tracking functionality can record the man-hours spent on each task.
 This gives you a reference for the future.
-Here's a comparison of two most popular ones.
+Here's a comparison of the two most popular ones.

 - Redmine with a cost estimation add-on provides easy calculations.
 It allows you to assign an hourly rate for each task and displays the final sum.

-- EcoSys can track changes and correlate man-hours with cost.
+- EcoSys can track changes and correlate man-hours with the cost.
 It provides a complete estimate in a comprehensive table.

 - Google Sheets and MS Excel are also widely used.
 They have calculation features and are more familiar to users.

 Software development project estimation is often laborious and time-consuming.
 If done poorly, it may result in a client’s disappointment.
 However, if it is done right, it becomes a framework for the evaluation of future products.
 Regardless of how you approach this practice, there are plenty of tips and tools that make it easier.